tesu/PennyPincher/README.md

 This both speeds up the process and reduces room for error from typos.

 ## Changelog
+1.6.0.1: Updated config options to enable/disable new behavior
 1.6.0.0: Automatically undercut HQ when listing HQ items (turn off HQ mode to use) and avoid undercutting your own retainers 1.5.0.2: .NET 7 update
 1.5.0.1: .NET 6 update